Conservation is a cornerstone of the Namibian experience.

 Today, over 43% of Namibia's surface area is under conservation management.
 This includes national parks and reserves, communal and commercial conservancies, community forests, and private nature reserves.

 After Independence in 1990, visionary conservationists in the field and the Ministry of Environment and Tourism enacted policy changes that allowed rural communities to benefit from wildlife by forming conservancies.
 In 1998, the first four conservancies were registered.

-Today, 65 registered conservancies embrace one in four rural Namibians.
+Today, more than 70 registered conservancies embrace one in four rural Namibians.
 A sense of ownership over wildlife and other resources is encouraging people to use their resources sustainably.
 Wildlife is now embraced as a complimentary land use method to agriculture and livestock herding.